[Updated for 2023]

 There are many different types of email, each with its own unique tone and intent.
 A B2B (business-to-business) email greatly differs from a B2C (business-to-consumer) email.
 But how do you know when you should send out which one?
 Let's take a look at the different email strategies and the best times to send them.

-- Drip Campaigns: Drip campaigns are a standard for email marketing.
+- Drip Campaigns: Drip campaigns are standard for email marketing.
 These email campaigns should be used to encourage an action, such as getting a customer to go back to the items in their cart and complete their purchase.
 Popular drip campaigns include abandoned cart reminders, retargeting/re-engagement campaigns, and post-purchase follow-ups.
-The best time to send drip campaigns is on Tuesday or Thursday, either at 8am, 1pm, 4pm, or 6pm.
+The action (or inaction)of a prospect will determine when it is time to send a drip campaign.

-- Follow-Ups: Email timing is more sensitive with follow-up emails, whether they're after an in-person meeting or an email that wasn't opened or responded to before.
-Typically, it’s recommended to wait 48 hours to send a follow-up, and the best times are between 10 and 11am, or right after lunch.
+Follow-Ups: Email timing is more sensitive with follow-up emails, whether they're after an in-person meeting or an email that wasn't opened or responded to before.
+Typically, it’s recommended to wait 48 hours to send a follow-up.

 The schedules for sending B2B and B2C emails are different because of the target audience and the actions you want them to take.

 When sending B2B emails, you're more likely to get engagement when sending during working hours, particularly on Tuesday, Wednesday, or Thursday.

 B2C emails, on the other hand, offer more flexibility, as you want to send them either during breaks (lunch) or when consumers are more likely to be on their phones (e.g., after work hours, on Friday afternoons, or on the weekends).

 Both B2B and B2C marketers agree that Sunday is the least effective day for sending emails and that if sending emails during the week, Tuesday and Wednesday were the most effective.